 The plot, albeit dynamic, does not have anything atypical or remarkably special about it – boy meets boy, they become a couple and later have a falling out.
 What keeps the viewer interested and even glued to the screen is the visually-gripping way in which the story is told, as well as the breathtaking performances.
 The secondary characters often bring more depth and secrecy to the story than the protagonists and keep you fully engaged even after the gay relationship between Phil and Nicholas is no longer in the spotlight.
 Nonetheless, it goes without saying that the movie wouldn’t be the same without its exceptionally talented cast – each scene is excellent and engrossing, drawing you further and further into the story world.
 Although every single performance is riveting and unique, Sabine Timoteo’s acting and her character’s alluring quirkiness truly stand out as the guiding force for the rest of the cast.

-There’s nothing quite as enticing as this year’s BFI Flare Festival selection – Center Of My World (Die Mitte der Welt), along with its fascinating cinematography, remains one of my personal favorites due to its candid and refreshing approach to gay relationships, as well as its memorable and enveloping performances.
+There’s nothing quite as enticing as this year’s BFI Flare Festival selection – Centre Of My World (Die Mitte der Welt), along with its fascinating cinematography, remains one of my personal favorites due to its candid and refreshing approach to gay relationships, as well as its memorable and enveloping performances.
 Despite using a teenagey framework, which could have easily diverted the film into a bland kitsch romance, Erwa sets the bar high and proves that any type of setting can be molded into a masterpiece with the right tools and sensibility.